OfficeDev/open-xml-docs/docs/how-to-add-tables-to-word-processing-documents.md

     table.AppendChild(Of TableProperties)(props)
 ```

 The constructor for the **TableProperties** class allows you to specify as many child elements as you like (much like the [XElement](/dotnet/api/system.xml.linq.xelement.md) constructor).
 In this case, the code creates [TopBorder](/dotnet/api/documentformat.openxml.wordprocessing.topborder.md), [BottomBorder](/dotnet/api/documentformat.openxml.wordprocessing.bottomborder.md), [LeftBorder](/dotnet/api/documentformat.openxml.wordprocessing.leftborder.md), [RightBorder](/dotnet/api/documentformat.openxml.wordprocessing.rightborder.md), [InsideHorizontalBorder](/dotnet/api/documentformat.openxml.wordprocessing.insidehorizontalborder.md), and [InsideVerticalBorder](/dotnet/api/documentformat.openxml.wordprocessing.insideverticalborder.md) child elements, each describing one of the border elements for the table.
 For each element, the code sets the **Val** and **Size** properties as part of calling the constructor.
 Setting the size is simple, but setting the **Val** property requires a bit more effort: this property, for this particular object, represents the border style, and you must set it to an enumerated value.
-To do that, you create an instance of the [EnumValue\<T\>](/dotnet/api/documentformat.openxml.enumvalue-1.md) generic type, passing the specific border type ([Single](/dotnet/api/documentformat.openxml.wordprocessing.bordervalues.md) as a parameter to the constructor.
+To do that, create an instance of the [EnumValue\<T\>](/dotnet/api/documentformat.openxml.enumvalue-1.md) generic type, passing the specific border type ([Single](/dotnet/api/documentformat.openxml.wordprocessing.bordervalues.md) as a parameter to the constructor.
 Once the code has set all the table border value it needs to set, it calls the [AppendChild\<T\>](/dotnet/api/documentformat.openxml.openxmlelement.appendchild.md) method of the table, indicating that the generic type is [TableProperties](/dotnet/api/ ocumentformat.openxml.wordprocessing.tableproperties.md)—that is, it is appending an instance of the **TableProperties** class, using the variable **props** as the value.

-## Filling the Table with Data
+## Fill the table with data

 Given that table and its properties, now it is time to fill the table with data.
 The sample procedure iterates first through all the rows of data in the array of strings that you specified, creating a new [TableRow](/dotnet/api/documentformat.openxml.wordprocessing.tablerow.md) instance for each row of data.
 The following code leaves out the details of filling in the row with data, but it shows how you create and append the row to the table: